zachfurie/compression/README.md

 # Learning compression in Go

+*Putting this project on hold during the school year.*

 I am learning compression algorithms and implementing them in Go.
 Suggestions are appreciated  : )

 **Status:**